 - Cable TV connection

-- Base bronze meal plan costs (meal dollars, administrative fee to cover labor and overhead costs.)
+- Base 160 or 220 Block meal plan costs (meal dollars, administrative fee to cover labor and overhead costs.)

-Students who live in the residence halls are automatically placed on our base bronze meal plan which is included in the room and board fee.
-Students may upgrade from the base plan to the silver or gold.
-The meal plans give students meal dollars on their ID card per semester to use when and where they want to purchase food and convenience items on campus.
+Students who live in the residence halls are automatically placed on our base 160 Block meal plan which is included in the room and board fee.
+Students may upgrade from the base plan to the 220 Block meal plan at no additional cost (upgrading to the 280 Block meal plan is at an additional cost).
 This plan allows students:

-- The flexibility to use their meal dollars at Wingra Café, Eddy's C-Store, and Phil’s Dining Hall.
+- The flexibility to use their meal dollars at Wingra Café or Eddy's C Store

 - The ability to purchase meals for guests with their meal dollars.

-- The ability to use dollars as their diet dictates (i.e. one week a student may choose to eat more meals than another week.)
+- The ability to use their meal plan as their diet dictates (i.e. one week a student may choose to eat more meals than another week.)